An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Adaptive Normalization-Free Feature Recalibration

+\cout{C_{\text{out}}} \cin{C_{\text{in}}} We consider a FL setting with $C$ clients, each owning a dataset of image-label pairs $D_i=\{(x_k, y_k)\}$ and optimizing a local objective $\mathcal{L}_i(\theta)=\E_{(x,y)\sim D_i}[l(x,y;\theta)]$, where $l$ is a loss function and $\theta$ the model parameters.
 Heterogeneity among $D_i$ can degrade the global model performance and slow convergence \citep{kairouz}.
-In this study, we are interested in modifying the backbone model to address it.
+In this study, we modify the backbone model to address this.
 As they are the most widely used family, and they perform better or on par with others \citep{pieri,aria}, we focus specifically on convolutional neural networks (CNNs).
 Let $\tX \in \R^{B\!\times\! \cin \!\times\!
 H \!\times\!
 W}$ represent a batch of $B$ image samples with $\cin$ channels and dimensions $H\!\!\times\!\!
 W$.
 For a convolutional layer with weights $\mW$ and a kernel size of $1$, the outputs are given by: